 How to File for Unemployment Benefits

-If you’ve been laid off from your job, you should be able to file for unemployment benefits online without visiting an unemployment office.
+If you’ve been laid off from your job, chances are high that you qualify to file for unemployment benefits.
 In most states, unemployed workers can apply online, over the phone or, in some cases, by mailing a form.
-Many states provide information for applicants in Spanish, and in other languages.
+Many states provide information for applicants in numerous languages, including Spanish.

-Applying online is the quickest and easiest way to file for unemployment.
-Your claim will be processed right away, and you will start receiving benefits sooner than if you applied by mail.
+Where the option is available, applying online is the quickest and easiest way to file for unemployment.
+Claims are generally processed much more quickly, so you stand to start receiving benefits sooner than applying via mail.

 What Is Unemployment Insurance?

-Unemployment insurance is compensation provided to workers who lose their job through no fault of their own.
-Unemployment provides monetary payments for a specific period of time or until the worker finds a new job.
+Unemployment insurance is compensation provided to workers who lose their jobs through no fault of their own, providing monetary payments for a specific period of time or until the worker finds a new job.
 Benefits are provided by state unemployment insurance programs within guidelines established by Federal law.
-Eligibility for unemployment insurance, benefit amounts and the length of time benefits are available are determined by state law.
+Eligibility for unemployment insurance, benefit amounts and the length of time benefits are available are determined by laws in your state.

 Who Is Eligible to Receive Unemployment Compensation?